 This is mainly the reason why most of the kids I know today spend lesser time getting active outdoors.
-The environment we have today are just too scary for the kids to play around.
+The environment we have today is just too scary for the kids to play around in.

-By providing them with this inexpensive playhouse, they could enjoy outdoor activities as long as they want to.
-If it gets too hot, they can simply go inside their own little house and continue playing there.
+By providing them with this inexpensive cob playhouse, they could enjoy outdoor activities as long as they want to.
+If it gets too hot, they can simply go inside their own little cob playhouse and continue playing there.

 Does this sound good for the kids?
-Learn how to build your own now!
+Learn how to build your own cob playhouse now!

 - Clay, Sand and Straw